Kickbut101/WindowsGSM.Factorio/README.md

 1. Be sure to setup your server settings in the "server-settings.json" file in \servers\1\serverfiles\data directory

 ## Known issues
 Factorio as a whole (not just with windowsGSM) doesn't seem to handoff the process ID.
 So when starting the server it will perpetually be in "Starting" status, instead of "Started".
+This also means server commands don't work correctly unless you DON'T check the embedconsole option, and you pipe in your commands to the window that pops up.

 ## Additional Command Line options